-Superintendent: Jane Achenbach
+Superintendent: Jane Achenbach and Jeff Ostheimer

-- All poultry arriving to fair, need a pullorum-typhoid certificate.
-If you do not have a Typhoid Free Flock Certificate, contact Jane Achenbach at (608) 874-4420 before July 15th.
+- All poultry must have a pullorum-typhoid certificate.
+You may contact Jane Achenbach, (608)874-4420, before July 15th for testing.
 Refer to Wisconsin, County, District & State Fairs Animal Health Rules and Regulation listed in the back of the fair book. - Health forms will go to vet at check-in.
 All birds will be checked by both Vet and Superintendent; any bird not in show quality condition will be sent home. - Follow the Poultry Standard of Perfection for breed classification.
 Exhibitors may enter up to two birds per class in each item number.
 Roosters and Hens are 8 months and older; Cockerels and Pullets are 3 to 7 months old; Ducks and Geese are 3 months and older. - FAIR ENTRY TAGS MUST BE PLACED ON CAGE for identification of each bird.
 Feeding and water dishes will be supplied. - Exhibitors are responsible for CLEANING POULTRY UNITS after the release of birds on SUNDAY.